§Working with Git

 fixup.
 This tells git to merge that commit into the previous commit, using the commit message from the previous commit.

 - Save the file and exit your editor.
 Git will now start the rebase.
 If you told it to reword the first commit, it will prompt you in a new editor for the wording for that commit.
-If all goes well, then you’re done, but it may be the case that there were conflicts when applying your changes to the most recent master branch.
+If all goes well, then you’re done, but it may be the case that there were conflicts when applying your changes to the most recent main branch.
 If that’s the case, fix the conflicts, stage the fixes, and then run:

 git rebase --continue